andrew/ultimate-awesome/README.md

 - [awesome-cloud-native](https://github.com/awesomelistsio/awesome-cloud-native) - A curated list of awesome tools, frameworks, platforms, and resources for Cloud Native technologies and development.
 - [awesome-computational-linguistics](https://github.com/awesomelistsio/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-css](https://github.com/awesomelistsio/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
-- [awesome-data-analytics](https://github.com/awesomelistsio/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
 - [awesome-data-engineering](https://github.com/awesomelistsio/awesome-data-engineering) - A curated list of tools, frameworks, platforms, architectures, and learning resources for data engineering.
 - [awesome-dribbble](https://github.com/awesomelistsio/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.
 - [awesome-economics](https://github.com/awesomelistsio/awesome-economics) - A curated list of datasets, tools, models, institutions, and learning resources for economics.